@masatomakino/threejs-shader-materials

 depthWrite: boolean

-Whether rendering this material has any effect on the depth buffer.
-Default is true.
 When drawing 2D overlays it can be useful to disable the depth writing in order to layer several things together without creating z-index artifacts.

 true